Flare576/git-clone/README.md

-# hub-clone
+# git-clone

 Makes having multiple Git accounts more manageable via separate Personal Access Tokens, HTTPS repositories, hierarchical .gitconfigs, and your OS's keychain.

 ## Installation

-`hub-clone` is a bash script, so putting it anywhere in your $PATH is all you really need to do!
+`git-clone` is a bash script, so putting it anywhere in your $PATH is all you really need to do!
 I prefer a shorter name, so I also add

 ```
-alias clone=hub-clone
+alias clone=git-clone
 ```

 to my .profile (or `.zshrc` or `.bashrc` or...)

-> Note: I am working on getting `hub-clone` added to [Homebrew](https://brew.sh/), but I think it
+> Note: I am working on getting `git-clone` added to [Homebrew](https://brew.sh/), but I think it
 > needs just a bit more refinement

 ## Setup